Dr. Laurie Edmondson

 To meet requirements for teacher certification in the area of Cross Categorical/Mild Moderate Disabilities, DATSE graduate candidates must complete structured field experiences aligned to course work and demonstrate standards-based performances specific to the area of certification.
 Standards-based performances specific to the DATSE program may only be met in a public school K-12 setting with students diagnosed with mild/moderate disabilities.
 Field experience requirements within the DATSE program follow:

 DATSE candidates working as a paraprofessional in a public school Special Education setting must contact the School of Education and Child Development prior to their second year of the DATSE program to determine options for meeting DATSE field experience requirements leading to certification.
-If it is determined that the paraprofessional experience will meet state certification requirements, a letter verifying district employment must be provided to the SECD Director of Student Services during enrollment in EDUC 654/EDUC 655.
+If it is determined that the paraprofessional experience will meet state certification requirements.
+Prior to or no later than the semester enrolled in EDUC 653, candidates who are working as a paraprofessional in an approved setting must provide documentation that field requirements can be met via an agreement signed by a District Supervisor.
+In addition, a letter verifying district employment must be submitted during the semester the candidate is enrolled in EDUC 699.
+This documentation must be submitted to the School of Education and Child Development Director of Student Services.

 The special education program of study leads to a Missouri initial teaching certification in mild/moderate, cross-categorical special education (grades K-12) and to the Master in Education degree.

 DATSE Fall Entry

 Fall 3: EDUC 652 and EDUC 610

 Summer 5: EDUC 667 and EDUC 625